-Video Field Production focuses on the disciplines of video journalism.
-Learn about story development, researching, resourcing, and effective interview techniques while producing a feature package and a profile project.
+Video Field Production focuses on the disciplines of nonfiction storytelling.
+Aspiring journalists and documentarians learn about story development, researching, resourcing, and effective interview techniques while producing a feature package and a profile project.

 Watch the students’ report on this workshop.

 TV Studio Production

 Television Studio offers the experience to learn and create in a multi-camera environment and work live in real time.
-Everyone directs an episode of the interview program Full Circle, as well as functioning in all crew and talent capacities.
-This is preparation for the final project performance productions.
+Everyone directs an interview segment, as well as functioning in all crew and talent capacities.
+This is preparation for the final project performance production.

 Let the TV Studio students set the stage.